 For the audio, click here.

-Citigroup Inc. (C) Chief Executive Officer Vikram Pandit spoke in Singapore about capital levels, global banking regulation and the impact of the European debt crisis on Citigroup.
+Citigroup Inc. (C:US) Chief Executive Officer Vikram Pandit spoke in Singapore about capital levels, global banking regulation and the impact of the European debt crisis on Citigroup.

 For the audio, click here.